grafana/mimir/docs/sources/operators-guide/using-exemplars/_index.md

 ---
 title: "Using exemplars with Grafana Mimir"
-menuTitle: "Using exemplars with Grafana Mimir"
+menuTitle: "Using exemplars"
-description: "Learn how to use examplars with Grafana Mimir."
+description: "Learn how to use exemplars with Grafana Mimir."
 weight: 40
 keywords:
   - Mimir exemplars